Official Global Travel Advisories

 Canadian citizens travelling by air to the United States must present one of the following documents:

-- a passport, which must be valid until the date of your intended departure from the United States
+- a passport, which must be valid for the duration of their stay

 - a valid NEXUS card, used at self-serve kiosks at designated airports